fenos/Mex/README.md

 ~~~

 On the `participants()` method you will pass the IDS of the participants "Users" (for now).
 But remember that you can
-pass an even an **array** of them!
+pass even an **array** of them!

 #### Create Conversations ####

-For create conversations is really easy, Let me show the code is more easy to explain in this case.
+For create conversations is really easy, Let me show the code, it is more easy show it then explain it in this case.
 Then review it.

 ~~~
 // this will create a multi conversation between users 1 - 2 and 3